linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 Basically, that analysis begins by looking at the credit quality of the

 underlying pool of mortgage loans.
-For example, a pool of loans can consist

-- f prime borrowers or subprime borrowers.
+For example, a pool of loans can consist of prime borrowers or subprime borrowers.
 Obviously, one would expect that a pool consisting of prime borrowers would have fewer expected losses as a percentage of the dollar amount of the loan pool compared to a pool consisting of subprime borrowers.
 Given the credit quality of the borrowers